 Endeavour Energy therefore considered augmenting Luddenham zone substation to meet the identified need of establishing supply to the Sydney Science Park precinct.
 However, this option has not been progressed due to difficulties associated with acquiring additional land around the zone substation.
-Further, were land available, augmentation of the Luddenham zone substation may not have been viable due to its distance from the Sydney Science Park precinct.
+Further, were land available, augmentation of the Luddenham zone substation will not be viable due to its distance from the Sydney Science Park precinct.